+- 1.2 Prerequisites

-- 1.2.1.
-Calibration history and valid calibration certificates for all laboratory standards. - 1.2.2.
-Up-to-date measurement assurance and uncertainty data for all measurement processes in the laboratory that match the laboratory Scope.
+- 1.2.1 Calibration history and valid calibration certificates, with suitable calibration providers and sufficiently small uncertainties, for all laboratory standards.

+- 1.2.2 Up-to-date measurement assurance and uncertainty data, with adequate degrees of freedom, for all measurement processes in the laboratory that match the laboratory Scope.

+- 1.2.3 Expected tolerance limits where applicable.

+- 1.3 Safety

+- 1.3.1 No outstanding safety concerns

+- 2 Methodology

+- 2.1 Summary